ycatsh/boring-fox/README.md

 2. Enter `about:profiles` on the url bar and open the root directory under `deafult-release` to go to your profile folder

-3. Copy `chrome/` and `boring-fox` from this repo into the profile folder.
+3. Copy `chrome/` and `boring-fox/` from this repo into the profile folder.

 ### Start Page